 How long does it take to plan a groundbreaking for the South Bay's first new hospital in more than 40 years?
 For some, it took months.
 For others, it was a day more than 20 years in the making.

 On Nov.
-10, 2016, decades of planning became a reality as employees, doctors, volunteers, donors, community leaders and government officials gathered to celebrate the groundbreaking of a new hospital at Sharp Chula Vista, scheduled to open in 2019.
+10, 2016, decades of planning became a reality as employees, doctors, volunteers, donors, community leaders and government officials gathered to celebrate the groundbreaking of a new hospital at Sharp Chula Vista.

 To honor Sharp Chula Vista's proud history and exciting future, guests walked past green hedges adorned with historical photos, toward a large model of the new hospital with river rocks nestled below.
 Guests wrote their wishes for the future of Sharp Chula Vista on the rocks — a symbol of their contribution to building the foundation for a next-generation hospital in the South Bay.

-"Building this new hospital wouldn't be possible without the generosity of many — our physicians, employees, volunteers and community members, to name a few," Dr. Velez adds.
-"The groundbreaking was a time for us to celebrate together what we have accomplished for the community.
-When the hospital opens, we'll celebrate again."
+"Building this new hospital wouldn't have been possible without the generosity of many — our physicians, employees, volunteers and community members, to name a few," Dr. Velez adds.
+"The groundbreaking was a time for us to celebrate together what we have accomplished for the community."

-At $244 million, the project is Sharp's single largest investment to date.
-The six-story, 197,000-square-foot tower will include 138 private patient rooms, five high-tech surgical suites, a hybrid operating room, a rooftop cafe with panoramic views, and space for support services.
+The project is Sharp's largest single investment to date.
+The seven-story, 197,000-square-foot hospital includes all private patient rooms; six high-tech surgical suites, including a hybrid procedure room; a rooftop café with panoramic views; and space for support services.

-For the news media: To talk with Sharp executives about the next-generation hospital in Chula Vista for an upcoming story, contact Erica Carlson, senior public relations specialist, at email@example.com.
+For the news media: To talk with Sharp CEO Pablo Velez about the new hospital at Sharp Chula Vista for an upcoming story, contact Erica Carlson, senior public relations specialist, at firstname.lastname@example.org.